 The school uses indirect guidance techniques:

-• We give advanced notice: “You have 5 more minutes before it’s time to clean up.”
+• We give advance notice: “You have 5 more minutes before it’s time to clean up.”

 • We give choices: “You may paint with the other children, or you may read a book in the quiet corner.”